-- We also have an ‘Ocean Defender’ certificate, please feel free to download and print out for children if you would like to.
+- ‘Ocean Defender’ certificate, please feel free to download and print out for children if you would like to.

 Resources for Activities and Lessons

 - Until The Coast Is Clear – video by Jessica Reid

 34MB video, 7 minutes long.
 Short video documenting plastic pollution along the south coast of the UK, 7 minutes long.
 Suitable for older primary age and secondary – some footage of injured seal – please watch in advance to check you are happy to show it for younger children!

 By Neil Layton

 The perfect introduction to the scourge of plastic for younger readers, Neal Layton’s brightly illustrated book explains the science behind why plastic does not biodegrade and what the consequences are for the planet, as well as offering countless ideas for how we can all help ease the crisis.